avtorgenii/trading-buddy-2.0/README.md

    otherwise you may need to place stop-loss orders manually on exchange side

 # General info
-1. Datetimes in db are being saved in UTC.
+1. All datetimes are in UTC

 # Running
 ## .env